Code-Institute-Submissions/LADCode2021-pp3-pay-calculator_AprResub/README.md

 # PP3 - Pay Calculator

 Pay Calculator is tool created for an imagined real-world scenario where an owner of a large barn rents space to various dealers.
 The owner of this land takes a 5% commission from all sales made by the dealers.
 The problem for the owner is they do not have a central till or payment system yet.
-So the sales for each dealer come in many different ways such as: scraps of paper or by text, etc. The owner has requested a simple command line programme that will allow them to quickly input sales data for each dealer, and then calculate how much the dealer should be paid and how much should go to the owner of the land.
+So the sales for each dealer come in many different ways such as: scraps of paper or by text, etc. The owner has requested a simple command line programme that will allow them view previous sales data and to quickly input new sales data for each dealer, and then calculate how much the dealer should be paid and how much should go to the owner of the land.

-Pay Calculator achieves the project goal by requesting the data in a command interface on a platform called Heroku, validates the data, calculates the pay for the dealer and the owner, displays it in real-time to the command interface and also then stores it in a Google Sheet for the owner to access historical inputs.
+Pay Calculator achieves the project goal by requesting the data in a command interface on a platform called Heroku, validates the data, asks the user to choose viewing previous data or inputting new data, calculates the pay for the dealer and the owner, displays it in real-time to the command interface and also then stores it in a Google Sheet for the owner to access historical inputs.

 [The live project can be viewed here.](https://pp3-pay-calculator.herokuapp.com/)